 Some vendors might tell you that you won’t have to pay processing or admin fees if you pay using cash.
 This might also be the opposite for other wedding vendors as well.

 Every wedding vendor has its own payment system, and if you can find which way you will save more money, the better.
+Some vendors also have payment arrangements that might work better for your situation and it is important that you ask them options.

 After your wedding, you will most likely receive monetary gifts (if you choose to!).
-Once you receive these gifts, you can pay back 60-70% of what you have initially paid for.
-Even if you get 40-50% in monetary gifts, this will still help you pay back the credit card or recover the cash you used to pay for the wedding.
+Once you receive these gifts, you can pay back 50-60% of what you initially paid for.

 Smart ways to fund the wedding